Denver Art Museum: Art of the Ancient Americas

 The museum's Ancient Americas collection covers over four thousand years of art, including historic works from peoples and communities throughout Mesoamerica, Central and South America, and the Caribbean and Southwestern United States.
 The department was formed in 1968, and is known for its collection of Central American ceramics, jade, and stone sculpture.

-Architecture & Design
+Architecture and Design

 The Denver Art Museum's Architecture, Design and Graphics department was founded in 1990 by former director Lewis I. Sharp.
 The collection has concentrations in areas including Italian design from the 1960s and 1970s, American graphic design from the 1950s to the present day, post-World War II furniture and product design in America and western Europe and contemporary western European and Japanese design.

 Asian Art

 The museum's Asian art collection includes galleries devoted to the arts of India, China, Japan and Southwestern Asia, as well as works from Tibet, Nepal and Southeast Asia.
 The collection, which originated in 1915 with a donation of Chinese and Japanese art objects, spans a period from the fourth millennium B.C. to the present.